tobanw/MarriageMarkets.jl/README.md

 The `MarriageMarkets` package currently provides two marriage market models as Julia types:

 - `StaticMatch`: computes the equilibrium of the static frictionless marriage market model from "Who Marries Whom and Why," Choo & Siow (2006).
-- `SearchMatch`: computes the equilibrium of variants on the search and matching model from "Assortative Matching and Search," Shimer & Smith (2000).
+- `SearchMatch`: computes the equilibrium of variants on the search and matching model from "Assortative Matching and Search" Shimer & Smith (2000) and the empirical extension in "Marriage Gains" Goussé (2014).

-`SearchMatch` is generalized in a few ways beyond the model presented in the paper.
-This includes:

-- a match-specific "love" shock to make the matching probabilistic
-- exogenous inflow of singles and outflow via death

-Upcoming features:

-- type depreciation (to capture aging, for example)
-- endogenous divorce
-- multi-dimensional types
+`SearchMatch` also allows for inflows of new singles as well as deaths.

 ## Installation